joeblew99/gio-htmx/plugin/README.md

 We will extend aqua or use NATS to act as a Registry and Proxy runner.

+## Makefile template

+Just copy it when you make a new plugin.

 ## Runner

 https://github.com/tetratelabs/wazero is the WASM runner that runs on Desktops and Cloud.